NWT Homeschool Withdrawal: How to Pull Your Child from a DEA School

 You don't need to justify your decision or provide a curriculum plan at the withdrawal stage.
 That comes in the initial meeting with the principal, which happens after registration.

-Register with Your DEA by September 30
+Register with the Local School by September 30

 Registration involves: